 After the public review, which usually runs 45 days, all submitted comments are reviewed by the DQC and revisions may be made.

-Once the DQC formally approves the rules, they are made freely available and can be used by filers directly on the XBRL US web site (https://xbrl.us/rules-guidance/), or are incorporated into filing agent processes and tool provider software.
+Once the DQC formally approves the rules and the effective date is set, they are made freely available and can be used by filers directly on the XBRL US web site (https://xbrl.us/rules-guidance/), or are incorporated into filing agent processes and tool provider software.

 XBRL US also certifies software that has been proven to successfully run the rules, flagging errors where appropriate.
 The DQC certification process is equally rigorous.
 The entire ruleset is incorporated into the software being tested, and run against historical XBRL SEC filing.
 Results generated through the software are analyzed to determine if errors are triggered in filings that are known to contain errors.
 If the results are not accurate, the XBRL US team works with the filing agent or software provider to make corrections, until the rules run smoothly and successfully, producing expected results.